jerryjappinen/bellevue-docs/overview/notes.md

 	- http://vue-loader.vuejs.org/en/configurations/asset-url.html
 - CSS pipeline
 	- CSS extraction for most popular CSS pre-processors (LESS, SASS, Stylus, and PostCSS)
-	- To use a pre-processor, all you need to do is installing the appropriate webpack loader for it
+	- To use a pre-processor, all you need to do is installing the appropriate Webpack loader for it
 	- Autoprefixing included
 	- http://vuejs-templates.github.io/webpack/pre-processors.html
 	- SCSS and global styling structure added (mixins, custom functions etc.)